 4. Too Much Debt

 Is your credit card bill frightening?
 The average household that has credit card debt owes nearly $6,000.4 Add in debt from mortgages, car loans and student loans and achieving debt-free status can feel impossible.
 Create a plan to pay off debt.
 Cut back on spending and continue making minimum monthly payments on all of your balances while focusing on paying off high interest rate debts (like credit cards) first.

 FICO scores range from 300 to 850: The higher your score, the better your credit.
 A poor credit score (under 600) could lead to rejections on loan applications (or higher interest rates on approved loans) — it could even affect your ability to rent an apartment or qualify for a job.
 Paying your bills on time, reducing existing debt and steering clear of new debt can help improve your credit score.

 6. Lack of life insurance coverage:

 Life insurance protects your loved ones, providing them with the resources to cover funeral costs, debts, estate taxes and other expenses upon your death.
-The amount of life insurance you need depends on your financial situation and number of dependents but one survey found 20 percent of Americans with policies believed they needed more coverage.
-Talk to your Farm Bureau agent about whether your current life insurance coverage is adequate.
+The amount of life insurance you need depends on your financial situation and number of dependents, but 18 percent of Americans believe they need more coverage.5 Talk to your Farm Bureau agent about whether your current life insurance coverage is adequate.